Environmental, Social and Governance (ESG)

 In addition to a fund-specific ESG Policy, our investment manager, Octopus Renewables, has a number of policies and processes that support our commitment to ESG matters, including an ESG policy, equal opportunities policy, modern slavery policy, whistleblowing policy and conflicts policy.
-Their ESG Committee monitors fund management teams’ adherence to the Group and fund policies.
+The Octopus Group Responsible Investment Committee monitors fund management teams’ adherence to the Group and fund policies.

 Reporting on ESG